|

 Variety, October 2, 1940

-As a horrible example of what can happen to series pictures if they're continued indefinitely, 'Charlie Chan at the Wax Museum'
+As a horrible example of what can happen to series pictures if they're continued indefinitely,

-has a certain interest.
+'Charlie Chan at the Wax Museum' has a certain interest.
 But it has little other value.
-If, as reported, this is the last of the series, it's neither surprising
+If, as reported, this

-nor regrettable.
-For the picture is a feeble effort which should get playing time only on the strength of its probable series
+get playing time only on the strength of its probable series audience.

-audience.
-Nothing much is to be said of the story, except that it follows the obvious slant indicated at the title.
+Nothing much is to be said of the story, except

-There's a hodge-podge of action in the wax museum as the pigeon-English hero (what ever happened to that amusing dialog that
+that it follows the obvious slant indicated at the title.
+There's a hodge-podge of action in the wax museum as the pigeon-English

-Earl Derr Biggers originally created for the character?) strolls comfortably among villainous facial surgeons and their molls,
+hero (what ever happened to that amusing dialog that Earl Derr Biggers originally created for the character?) strolls comfortably

-escaped murderers, imbecile janitors, avenging widows, suspicious lawyers, radio announcers and engineers and a pulp mag version
+among villainous facial surgeons and their molls, escaped murderers, imbecile janitors, avenging widows, suspicious lawyers,

-of a girl reporter.
-There are wax figures all over the place and before long even the scripters seem to have been unable
+radio announcers and engineers and a pulp mag version of a girl reporter.
+There are wax figures all over the place and

-to distinguish between them and the real characters, or between their scenario and the remnants of a plot lying around a cutting
+before long even the scripters seem to have been unable to distinguish between them and the real characters, or between their

-room floor.
-It's all flimsy, muddled, absurd and never for an instant believable.
-But frequently it's just preposterous
+an instant believable.
+But frequently it's just preposterous enough to be amusing.

-enough to be amusing.
-Sydney Toler repeats his standard portrayal of Chan, while C. Henry Gordon and Marc Lawrence
+standard portrayal of Chan, while C. Henry Gordon and Marc Lawrence give their customary villain performances.
+The others

-routine, befitting the inglorious end of a once-popular series.
+vary from passable to painfully inept.
+Direction and production are routine, befitting the inglorious end of a once-popular

 FILM NOTES:

-POSSIBLE DATE: Late spring 1940
+DATE: Late spring 1940

 DURATION: One day